awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 For Oracle Database and Microsoft SQL Server, RDS Custom combines the automation of Amazon RDS with the flexibility of Amazon EC2\.
 For more information on RDS Custom, see [Working with Amazon RDS Custom](rds-custom.md)\.

 With the shared responsibility model of RDS Custom, you get more control than in Amazon RDS, but also more responsibility\.
 For more information, see [Shared responsibility model](rds-custom.md#custom-intro.solution.shared)\.

+### Amazon RDS on AWS Outposts<a name="Welcome.Concepts.Outposts"></a>

+Amazon RDS on AWS Outposts extends RDS for SQL Server, RDS for MySQL, and RDS for PostgreSQL databases to AWS Outposts environments\.
+AWS Outposts uses the same hardware as in public AWS Regions to bring AWS services, infrastructure, and operation models on\-premises\.
+With RDS on Outposts, you can provision managed DB instances close to the business applications that must run on\-premises\.
+For more information, see [Working with Amazon RDS on AWS Outposts](rds-on-outposts.md)\.

 ## DB instances<a name="Welcome.Concepts.DBInstance"></a>